 In 2021, the CBSA launched the Assessment and Revenue Management (CARM) project to modernize and streamline the process of importing commercial goods into Canada and offer importers simplified access to a range of CBSA services.
 The first phase of the project became operational on May 25, 2021, and enabled importers, brokers, and trade consultants to view their transactions and statements of account, request a ruling, and pay invoices with new electronic payment options.
-The second and final phase of the project is expected to be implemented in summer 2022.
+The second and final phase of the project is expected to be implemented in October 2023.
 At that time, CARM will become mandatory for all importers of goods into Canada, including U.S. non-resident importers (NRIs).
+For more information, please consult our GAIN report CA2023-0014.